sueswe/my_amc/README.md

 ## 4.0) Help ##

-If you need help, please open a ticket here on github:
+If you need help, please open an issue here on github: https://github.com/sueswe/my_amc/issues/new

-https://github.com/sueswe/my_amc/issues/new

-or just write me an email to: suess_w@gmx.net .